ESPN Events Invitational

-The Terry's Chocolate ESPN Events Invitational (previously the ESPN Events Invitational, Orlando Invitational, AdvoCare Invitational, Orlando Classic, and Old Spice Classic) is an annual college basketball tournament originally played over the Thanksgiving Holiday weekend—Thursday, Friday, and Sunday.
+The Terry's Chocolate ESPN Events Invitational (previously the ESPN Events Invitational, Orlando Invitational, AdvoCare Invitational, Orlando Classic, and Old Spice Classic) is an annual college basketball tournament originally played over the Thanksgiving weekend—Thursday, Friday, and Sunday.
 The inaugural tournament was held November 23, 24, and 26, 2006.
 The Metro Atlantic Athletic Conference serves as the host for the event.
 The tournament is played in the State Farm Field House within the ESPN Wide World of Sports Complex that is part of the Walt Disney World Resort in Kissimmee, Florida.

 From 2006 through 2023, the tournament consisted of eight teams from separate conferences.
 All eight teams were guaranteed three games.
 Teams who lost in the first round moved to the consolation bracket and could finish no better than fifth place, whereas teams who won in the first round moved to the championship bracket and could finish no worse than fourth place.
 The final ranking of the teams was determined by separate games for first, third, fifth, and seventh places.
 The 2020 tournament was cancelled because of the COVID-19 pandemic.

 In 2024, the tournament had only four teams, with winners in the first (semifinal) round advancing to the championship game.
 The two teams that lost in the semifinals played in the third-place game.

 In 2025, the tournament will last five days, include sixteen teams, and consist of twenty games played across three separate brackets.
 The tournament will open with the eight-team Adventure Bracket played over its first three days.
 During the final two days, eight other teams will play in two separate four-team brackets, the Imagination Bracket and the Magic Bracket.